Garccosta/Garccosta/README.md

-###  👋 Hello World!🌎
+###  👋 Hello World! 🌎

-My name is Gabriel, I was born in Rio de Janeiro and
+My name is Gabriel, from Rio de Janeiro. ⛱
-I am currently living in Teresopolis.

 I am just a simple guy, passionate about technology, nature and spirituality.<br>
-I think one of my biggest traits is my curiosity.<br>
+I think one of my biggest traits is my curiosity 💡.<br>

 <br>

-🎁Life long dreams:
+📌 Life long goals:
-- Freedom(in all its aspects: financial, geographical, of choice, and ultimately from ego...);
+- Freedom(in all its aspects: financial, geographical, of choice, and ultimately from ego 😅...);
 - Have a positive impact on people´s lives.

 <br>

-⚡Quick facts:
+⚡ Quick facts:

 💻 I’m currently working on Alterdata Software